Matteus1904/RL_Optimal_Execution/README.md

 ## Results

-We succeded to beat TWAP results in execution in simulated market.
-In real market improvement compared with TWAP baseline is quite small for now, but we believe it can be improved by hyperparameters tuning
+We succeded to beat TWAP results in execution in both simulated and real markets.

 ### Simulated market